TABLE OF CONTENTS

 - Certain Remedies are Available.
 If the petitioner is successful, non-financial remedies may be appropriate, such as modification or removal of discipline letters or granting benefits previously withheld.
 Financial remedies are limited to back pay, benefits actually lost, and reinstatement.
 The panel may not recommend pain and suffering and emotional damages, attorneys' fees, punitive damages or penalties.
 Panels do not have authority to recommend disciplinary action against an employee.

 - The Petitioner May Choose Review of the Final University Decision.
-If the petitioner is dissatisfied with the final University decision of the Senior Vice President for Academic Affairs and Provost, the petitioner may choose to proceed to arbitration.
+If the petitioner is dissatisfied with the final University decision of the Executive Vice President and Provost, the petitioner may choose to proceed to arbitration.
 Alternatively, the petitioner may have a right to appeal the decision to the Minnesota Court of Appeals by a "writ of certiorari."
 The statute that describes the right of certiorari review is Chapter 606 of Minnesota Statutes.
 The timelines for seeking certiorari review are set by that statute.
 To the extent that a petition from a regular faculty member alleges violations of Board of Regents Policy: Faculty Tenure, employees may have a right to review by the Faculty Senate Judicial Committee.
 Refer to the Faculty Senate Judicial Committee Rules of Procedure.

 - The Petitioner Signs a Waiver and Release.
 To proceed with arbitration, the petitioner must sign a waiver and release of all rights to pursue substantially the same claim in any other forum, including the right to seek certiorari review at the Court of Appeals.
 The arbitration decision is final and binding.